Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

 For this demo, we won't be adding a passphrase.
 If you do want to use one then you can add another Secrets Manager resource for the passphrase and update the scripts to use it.

-#### 2. Add public key to Github deploy key
+#### 2. Add public key as deploy key to Meteor app Github repo

-Generate a deploy key for your private repo by going to Settings => Deploy Keys.
+Generate a deploy key for your Meteor app's private repo by going to Settings => Deploy Keys.
 You should paste the _public_ key created in step 1 here.

 #### 3. Add private key to Secrets Manager: